kangboli/CombDiff/README.md

 type of AST nodes as a field in the `struct`, which might work better but is damn ugly.

+### Domain Boundaries as Implicit Variables

+The variables used in the domain boundaries are implicitly declared and assigned the base type of the domain.
+This is an ad-hoc treatment that nevertheless avoids a lot of boilerplates.
+It can be desirable to treat this more properly and reduce the boilerplates with syntax sugars.

 ### `make_node`

 All nodes are constructed through `make_node(T, terms...)`.
 We use this instead